 - Government press releases related to SEBI, Planning Commission, RBI, banking reforms, reforms in the economy, agriculture, industry, etc.

-- NASSCOM, ASSOCHAM – related news that affect business.
+- NASSCOM, ASSOCHAM – related news that affects business.

 - Indicators like GDP, CPI, IIP, etc. The absolute number not as important as the reason behind it.

 - The nitty-gritty of the share market.